 If you think you might be late, please inform the institution where you are writing.
 Staff will advise you whether or not there is time to write your examination.
 If you still choose to write with less than the recommended time allowed, this will be noted on your examination in the case of a future appeal.

-It is preferred that students who live within a 100 km radius of an AU-approved invigilation centre, write their examinations at that centre.
-Students who live more than 100 km from an exam invigilation centre, may write their exams closer to home provided they arrange for an invigilator who meets specific guidelines and is approved by AU.
+Students who live within a 100 km radius of an AU-approved invigilation centre, write their examinations at that centre.
+Students who live more than 100 km from an exam invigilation centre, may request to write their exams closer to home provided they arrange for an invigilator who meets specific guidelines and is approved by AU.